Famous Buildings Used in Film & TV

 The Eiffel Tower, Paris

-The Eiffel Tower is an icon of Paris and has appeared in numerous films, either as a main plot point or as a feature to set the scene.
-The tower features in a variety of films, including The Lavender Hill Mob, Moulin Rouge!, A View to a Kill and Godzilla.
+Paris is home to one of the most famous buildings on the planet: the Eiffel Tower.
+The tower has appeared in numerous films, either as a main plot point or as a feature to set the scene.
+Eiffel Tower features in a variety of films, including The Lavender Hill Mob, Moulin Rouge!, A View to a Kill and Godzilla.

 We hope you enjoyed this post.
-Have a question or fact about St Paul’s Cathedral?
+Have a question or fact about a famous building used in film or on TV?
 Why not leave a comment?